Energy spent during exercise, calculated using MET values.Calories Burned Calculator

 Partially.
 Most nutrition plans already factor in a moderate activity level.
 Eating back 50–75% of exercise calories is a safe strategy to avoid over-compensating, which is a common cause of stalled progress.

-The Health Planner reads all your data and gives you exactly 3 things to do today.
+The Health Planner reads your data and gives you exactly 3 actions for today.